visualdatascience/2024/committee.md

 **[Alvitta Ottley](http://visualdata.wustl.edu) (Vice-Chair)**

-Alvitta Ottley is an Assistant Professor in the Department of Computer Science & Engineering at Washington University in St. Louis.
+Alvitta Ottley is an Associate Professor in the Department of Computer Science & Engineering at Washington University in St. Louis.
 She also holds a courtesy appointment in the Department of Psychological and Brain Sciences.
-Her research uses interdisciplinary approaches to solve problems such as how best to display information for effective decision-making and how we can design human-in-the-loop visual analytics interfaces that are more attuned to the way people think.
+Her research uses interdisciplinary approaches to solve problems such as how best to display information for effective decision-making and how we can design human-in-the-loop visual analytics interfaces that are more attuned to how people think.

 ### Paper Chairs

 **[Anamaria Crisan](https://amcrisan.github.io/)**

-Dr. Anamaria Crisan is a Lead Research Scientist at Tableau.
+Dr. Anamaria Crisan is an Assistant Professor of Computer Science at the University of Waterloo.
 She conducts interdisciplinary research that integrates techniques and methods from machine learning, human-computer interaction, and data visualization.
 Her research focuses on the intersection of Data Science and Data Visualization, especially toward the way humans can collaboratively work together with ML/AI systems through visual interfaces.
+Before joining the University of Waterloo, she was a Lead Research Scientist at Tableau.

 **[Dylan Cashman](https://dylancashman.github.io/)**